"Admire as much as you can. Most people do not admire enough."

 Admiring people who are worthy of our admiration doesn't cost us anything.
 Same with admiring animals and plants and natural phenomena: no pain involved.
 Same with admiring great accomplishments by our fellow humans: no agony or agitation required.

-I have said it before: being able to admire, to being in awe is one of the most uplifting and purifying experience.
+I have said it before: being able to admire, to being in awe is one of the most uplifting and purifying experiences.
 Now you know who you are, in relation to that which you admire, and you know where you are going.

 The above is a quote from Rob Brezsny's newsletter.
 Of course Rob Brezsny is a "wearing pink color glasses" type of person, who refuses to see shadows.
 So here are the shadows that get revealed when you attempt to admire someone: